fanglab/mbin/README.rst

 Documentation
 -------------
-For a comprehensive guide on how to install and run mBin, please see the documentation hosted on `readthedocs <https://mbin.readthedocs.io/en/latest/>`__ <-- IN PROGRESS!
+For a comprehensive guide on how to install and run mBin, please see the documentation hosted on `readthedocs <https://mbin.readthedocs.io/en/latest/>`__

 Citations
 ---------
-TBA
+Beaulaurier J, Zhu S, Deikus G, Mogno I, Zhang XS, Davis-Richardson A, Canepa R, Triplett E, Faith J, Sebra R, Schadt EE.
+Metagenomic binning and association of plasmids with bacterial host genomes using DNA methylation.
+Nature Biotechnology *in press*.

 Credits
 ---------